semibran/lattice/README.md

 Here's another limitation of this system: when you access a column of an invalid row, you get a nasty error.

-Certainly there must be a better model to represent a game world that circumvents these issues?
+Certainly there must be a better way to model two-dimensional data that circumvents these issues!

 ## Enter `grid`
 `grid` uses a single `Uint8ClampedArray` to represent all our data, effectively limiting our possible array values to whole numbers from 0-255.
 Instead of using tile objects for each cell, each integer points to a unique instance in an external `tiles` array detailing individual properties like `solid` and `opaque`.